How to Conquer Heaven

 Instructor: Great question.
 There are two forms of nature.
 We have mechanical nature, which is the governance of all of the evolving and devolving processes in Malkuth, the physical world, the kingdom.
 All of the forces of mechanical nature operate in accordance with compensation: kill or be killed; eat or be eaten.
 This is very obvious within the animal kingdom, where you find that type of behavior, but also you find it in the humanoid kingdom, the intellectual animal, mistakenly called human being.

 Our society and culture is based on animal desire.
 While we have the intellect, the reality is that human beings, or better said humanoids, continue to behave as animals, with the exception that we rationalize.
 We justify what we do, you know.
 We have the logic of hatred, of racism, of violence, and many excuses we tell ourselves as a country or society that condone certain behaviors, which belong to generation, animality.

 Our ego belongs to mechanical nature.
 We received those instinctual elements when we enter the animal kingdom, through the process of transmigration.
-And for those of you who are not familiar with this concept, you can study in more depth the lecture called Transmigration of Souls on chigagognosis.org, in the Anthropology and Cosmology course.
+And for those of you who are not familiar with this concept, you can study in more depth the lecture called Transmigration of Souls in the Gnostic Anthropology and Cosmology course.
 But in synthesis, mechanical nature governs society.
 It governs evolution and devolution, birth and death, life and corruption, etc.